sidiqputra/wordpress/README.md

 1. make sure pub keys of the ansible server are places in wordpress server (better to use ami / images for instance that already have the pub key of ansible server)

 2. instace has python installed

+3. install terraform in ansible server